 April 17-18, 2021

-Psychiatry Redefined is excited to announce that we are hosting an online symposium dedicated to the use of low-dose lithium as a safe, integrative treatment for psychiatric and neurological disorders.
+Psychiatry Redefined is excited to announce that we recently hosted an online symposium dedicated to the use of low-dose lithium as a safe, integrative treatment for psychiatric and neurological disorders.
 Lithium remains underutilized and misunderstood in the field of medicine, but using this mighty mineral may in fact be one of the most promising treatments available.